tawmae/tawmae.github.io/movie_quiz_ui_update.md

 >
 > `DuoVia.FuzzyStrings.dll` is responsible for the chat responses by your viewers.
 This allows the input to not be 100% accurate.
 So if the movie was `Schindler's List`, the chat message `schindlers list` would count as a correct answer, even though it's not an exact match.
 >
-> `SettingsUI.dll` is a release by [TerrierDarts](https://terrierdarts.co.uk/en/home/) that allows to have a user-friendly UI for various settings.
-You will be easily able to customize a lot of stuff to your liking.
+> `SettingsUI.dll` has been made by [TerrierDarts](https://terrierdarts.co.uk/en/home/) that allows for a user-friendly settings UI.
+You will be easily able to customize a lot of stuff to your liking **and** settings will be persisted after updating to newer versions.

 ---